-Objective 3.5.1 To encourage the recreational developments in areas which will not impact working landscapes Policy 3.5.1.1 il shall encourage the development of public serving recreational es/uses within the Agricultural Use Area and within hamlets: (a) if they are compatible with the capabilities of a site or surrounding areas; (b) on lower capability agricultural lands, unless Council decides that the benefits to the community justify the use of higher capability agricultural lands; and/or (c) the site is located near or adjacent to a lake or river if the proponent can demonstrate, to the satisfaction of the Development Authority, that the proposal is compatible with the lake/river environment.
-Objective 3.5.2 To ensure that recreational uses are compatible with the environment and surrounding land uses Policy 3.5.2.1 vision and development for recreational purposes shall occur in dance with the following design principles: (a) The density of development shall be directly related to the land suitability assessment for the specific site; (b) The design shall be directly related to the site's topography vegetation, soil, and drainage characteristics.
-In this regard, the development proposal shall include a detailed analysis of the environmental constraints of the site and the means by which the proposal will protect and harmonize with the natural environment; (c) The design shall protect wildlife habitat; and (d) The design shall protect, maintain and re-establish, where necessary, cover, and maximize the quality of the natural features.
-Policy 3.5.2.2 Any amendment to the Land Use Bylaw to allow additional subdivision or development of lands within the watershed of Long Island Lake shall first require adoption of an Area Structure Plan by Westlock County Council, addressing the environmental impact on the lake and its watershed and perceived social impacts on the existing community.
+To encourage the recreational developments in areas which will not impact working landscapes

+POLICIES 3.5.1.1 Council shall encourage the development of public serving recreational facilities/uses within the Agricultural Use Area and within hamlets: a. if they are compatible with the capabilities of a site or surrounding areas; b. on lower capability agricultural lands, unless Council decides that the benefits to the community justify the use of higher capability agricultural lands; and/or c. the site is located near or adjacent to a lake or river if the proponent can demonstrate, to the satisfaction of the Development Authority, that the proposal is compatible with the lake/river environment.

+To ensure that recreational uses are compatible with the environment and surrounding land uses a.
+The density of development shall be directly related to the land suitability assessment for the specific site; b.
+The design shall be directly related to the site's topography vegetation, soil, and drainage characteristics.
+In this regard, the development proposal shall include a detailed analysis of the environmental constraints of the site and the means by which the proposal will protect and harmonize with the natural environment; c.
+The design shall protect wildlife habitat; and d.
+The design shall protect, maintain and re-establish, where necessary, cover, and maximize the quality of the natural features.
+3.5.2.2 Any amendment to the Land Use Bylaw to allow additional subdivision or development of lands within the watershed of Long Island Lake shall first require adoption of an Area Structure Plan by Westlock County Council, addressing the environmental impact on the lake and its watershed and perceived social impacts on the existing community.
 It shall be the developer/proponents responsibility to pay for preparation of any Area Structure Plan.